valerio98-lab/ML_Theory/formule ML - Jose.md

 ### Overfitting Decision Trees

 The depth of a tree controls it's complexity.
 A decision tree that perfectly classify training examples could lead to overfitting when there is either noise or/and not enough samples in the dataset.
-There are two possible approach this problem
+There are two possible ways to approach this problem:

 1. Stop growing the tree before it starts to overfit.
 The decision tree stops generating nodes when there is no good attribute to split on.
 2. Grow the full tree and then post prune using a statistical significant test.

 The second approach is to be preferred, because in the first is possible that at one given point no particular attribute is the best, but there are a combination that are informative.

+### K-Fold Cross Validation

+Cross-validation is a statistical method used to estimate the skill of machine learning models.
+It is commonly used in applied machine learning to compare and select a model for a given predictive modeling problem because it is easy to understand, easy to implement, and results in skill estimates that generally have a lower bias than other methods.

+- Partition dataset $k$ disjoint sets
+- For each set in the disjoint sets:
+  - Define the training set as the set differerence of the entire set and the partition
+  - Train your algorithm on the training set
+  - Determine the errors
+- Return the average error

+If we want to compare two learning algorithms

+- Partition dataset $k$ disjoint sets
+- For each set in the disjoint sets:
+  - Define the training set as the set differerence of the entire set and the partition
+  - Train your algorithm $A$ on the training set
+  - Train your algorithm $B$ on the training set
+  - Determine the error as the difference of the error in $A$ and error in $B$
+- Average the errors

+If the resulting error is negative $A$ is better than $B$, if its positive viceversa.

 ### Classification metrics